 That’s especially important when you’re knocking out walls and building additions.
 In fact, the bigger the project, the more important it is for you to be in control.

-Remodeling involves a lot of project management, so if your project will take more than eight weeks, save yourself some trouble.
+Home renovation involves a lot of project management, so if your project will take more than eight weeks, save yourself some trouble.

-Take a design build approach.
+Take the design build approach.

 Collaboration: Everyone is on the same team—your team

 “That’s not my job” is a phrase we’ve all heard someone say at one time or another.
 Usually it’s when you ask someone for help, and they can’t be bothered.